bdi-lab/HyNT/README.md

 # Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers
 This code is the official implementation of the following [paper](https://arxiv.org/abs/2305.18256):

-> Chanyoung Chung, Jaejun Lee, and Joyce Jiyoung Whang, Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers, To appear in 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2023.
+> Chanyoung Chung, Jaejun Lee, and Joyce Jiyoung Whang, Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers, To appear in the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2023.

-Codes written by Jaejun Lee (jjlee98@kaist.ac.kr).

-If you use this code or data, please cite our paper.
+Codes are written by Jaejun Lee (jjlee98@kaist.ac.kr).
+When you use this code or data, please cite our paper.
 ```bibtex
 @article{hynt,
 	author={Chanyoung Chung and Jaejun Lee and Joyce Jiyoung Whang},